nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Add an event or participant: `add`

-Adds an event to the event list, or a participant to an event.
+Adds an event to the event list, a participant to an event, or an item to an event.

 Format:

 * `add -e EVENT -t TIME -v VENUE` for adding an event to the events list.
 * `add -p PARTICIPANT -n NUMBER -email EMAIL -e EVENT` for adding a participant to an event.
+* `add -m ITEM -e EVENT` for adding an item to an event.

 Examples:

-* `add -e Origami workshop -t Mon 1600-1800 -v Building A` adds an event with name `Origami workshop`, time `Mon 1600-1800` and venue `Building A` to the events list.
+* `add -e Origami workshop -t 2024-10-12 18:00 -v Building A` adds an event with name `Origami workshop`, time `2024-10-12 18:00` and venue `Building A` to the events list.
 * `add -p John Tan -n 91583215 -email john@gmail.com -e Origami workshop` adds a participant `John Tan` to the event `Origami workshop`.
+* `add -m Origami paper -e Origami workshop` adds an item `Origami paper` to the event `Origami workshop`.

 ### Remove an event or participant: `remove`

-Removes an event from the event list, or a participant from an event.
+Removes an event from the event list, a participant from an event, or an item from an event.

 Format:

 * `remove -e EVENT` for removing an event from the event list.
 * `remove -p PARTICIPANT -e EVENT` for removing a participant from an event.
+* `remove -m ITEM -e EVENT` for removing an item from an event.

 Examples:

 * `remove -e Origami workshop` removes the event `Origami workshop` from the event list.
 * `remove -p John Tan -e Origami workshop` removes the participant `John Tan` from the event `Origami workshop`.
+* `remove -m Origami paper -e Origami workshop` removes the item `Origami paper` from the event `Origami workshop`.

 ### View all participants for an event: `view`